codeclimate/codeclimate-rubocop/config/contents/style/numeric_predicate.md

 populated with objects which can be compared with integers, but are not themselves `Integer` polymorphic.

+### Safety:

+This cop is unsafe because it cannot be guaranteed that the receiver defines the predicates or can be compared to a number, which may lead to a false positive for non-standard classes.

 ### Example: EnforcedStyle: predicate (default)
     # bad